 In 1997, the famous chemist Karen Wetterhahn died because some drops of dimethylmercury fell on her hands despite wearing gloves.
 The drops penetrated those gloves, reached the skin, and entered her body.
 After a few months she began to experience symptoms of mercury poisoning, such as loss of balance and poor speech, vision and hearing ability.
 She then entered into a coma and died.

-Criticality Accidents Los Alamos National Laboratory
+3) Criticality Laboratory Accidents Los Alamos National Laboratory

 The most famous criticality accident in history occurred at the Los Alamos National Laboratory, where Cecil Kelly was exposed to a deadly dose of neutrons and gamma rays when a large platinum tank went critical.
 Cecil fell to the ground and screamed, “I am burning.”